akhilnayak0206/GoT-Battle-Web-App/README.md

 ### Special Thanks

-Thanks CodingNinja for battles.csv file that contained all the data.
+Thanks CareerNinja for battles.csv file that contained all the data.
 Thanks [WallPaper Access](https://wallpaperaccess.com/game-of-thrones) for the background pic in details page.

 #### If you have any suggestion or doubt do let me know